vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Feature** | **Details**
 --- | ---
 **Exposure management overview** | This dashboard provides a quick view of devices and cloud resources, including internet-facing devices and critical assets.
 Learn how well your key security initiatives are doing, and drill down into top metrics for high-value vulnerabilities.
 Get exposure levels for different types of resources, and track security progress over time.
-**Attack surfaces** | Visualize exposure data with the attack surface map.<br/>Explore assets and connections on the map, and drill down to focus on specific assets.<br/>In the Attack path management dashboard, review potential attack paths across your organization that attackers might exploit, together with choke points and critical assets in the path.
+**Attack surfaces** | Visualize exposure data with the attack surface map.<br/>Explore resources and connections on the map, and drill down to focus on specific assets.<br/>In the Attack path management dashboard, review potential attack paths across your organization that attackers might exploit, together with choke points and critical assets in the path.
 **Exposure insights** | Review and explore aggregated security posture data and insights across resources and workloads.<br/>Assess posture and readiness for your most important security projects, and track project metrics over time.<br/>Get security recommendations to remediate exposure issues.
 **Secure score** | Review posture metrics based on [Microsoft Secure Score](/defender-xdr/microsoft-secure-score).
 **Data connectors** | Connect third-party products to Security Exposure Management, and request new connectors.